Query-Efficient Zeroth-Order Algorithms for Nonconvex Constrained Optimization: Discussions

-Our algorithms can also be applied to stochastic cases, i.e., $h(x)=\mathbb{E}[h(x;\xi)], c_j(x)=\mathbb{E}[c_j(x;\xi)]$, where $\xi$ is a random variable defined in a probability space.
-However, we cannot expect better convergence guarantees than the RGE-based algorithms, because extra variance arises in BCGEs due to the stochasticity of $\xi$, which diminishes the advantage of controllable variance of our methods.
+Our methods can also be applied to stochastic settings, where $h(x)=\mathbb{E}[h(x;\xi)]$ and $c_j(x)=\mathbb{E}[c_j(x;\xi)]$, i.e., $\xi$ is a random variable defined on a probability space.
+However, we should not expect stronger convergence guarantees than those achieved by RGE-based algorithms, since the randomness of $\xi$ introduces additional variance into BCGEs, which weakens the benefit of low variance offered by our methods.